-Commercial development, driven by powerful corporate interests, increasingly threatens public lands.
-At Mount Sunapee State Park, we must strongly resist the exploitation of our parkland for private financial gain.
+Commercial development, driven by corporate interests, increasingly threatens public lands.
+At Mount Sunapee State Park, we must firmly resist the exploitation of our parkland for private financial gain.
 Additionally, leaseholders at our state parks must demonstrate sound financial management and ethical practices that inspire public confidence and trust.

-However, on June 7, 2017, the NH attornery general and the commissioner of the Department of Resources and Economic Development announced that Och-Ziff (Real Estate) now owns the ski area lease at Mount Sunapee State Park, and the deal was “structured in a manner to avoid triggering the assignment provision of the Lease.”
+However, on June 7, 2017, the N.H. attorney general and the commissioner of the Department of Resources and Economic Development announced that Och-Ziff (Real Estate) now owns the ski area lease at Mount Sunapee.
+They said the deal was “structured in a manner to avoid triggering the assignment provision of the Lease.”

 After bribery schemes in Africa led the U.S. government to fine the new operator of Mount Sunapee Resort $412 million last year — one of the biggest penalties ever issued under the Foreign Corrupt Practices Act — the New Hampshire attorney general wants to hold a public information meeting about plans for the resort.

 06/08/2017 Sunapee’s new leaseholder fined millions in bribery case (Union Leader)

 06/07/2017 State calls for public meeting amid concerns over Mount Sunapee ski lease (Concord Monitor)

 06/01/2017 The FCPA Blog Former Och-Ziff middleman jailed two years (The FCPA Blog)

 05/31/2017 Och-Ziff Judge Wants Everybody in Bribery to Be Accountable (Bloomberg.com)

 05/22/2017 Och-Ziff: Wall Street’s fallen star (Crain’s New York Business)